 - If a recession comes, there is no reliable way to predict when it will begin, how deep it will go in terms of a peak-to-trough GDP decline, nor when it will end.

 - Wait, it gets worse: there is absolutely no reliable correlation between the onset of a recession and an equity market top.
 Nor between the end of a recession and a market trough.

 - If anything, the stock market tends to hit bottom well before the recession ends—and very long before the Government confirms that the recession is over.

 - Once again, we find that the economy cannot be consistently forecast, nor the market consistently timed.

 It's times like these where having a plan in place makes all the difference in your retirement.
 At 80/20 Financial Services, we don't question if it's going to rain at some point, we plan for the rain we know is coming.

 You need a plan

 A goal of retiring - without a plan - is simply a plan to run out of money.
-At 80/20 Financial Services our specialty is retirement planning for electric cooperative retirees and retirees in general.
+At 80/20 Financial Services our specialty is retirement planning for electric cooperative employees within 5 years of retirement or already retired.